palewire/first-python-notebook/docs/totals/index.rst

 We want to separate the money spent supporting the proposition from the money opposing it.
 Then we want to find out who raised more.

-To answer that question, lets return to the filtering technique we learned in :doc:`chapter seven <filters/index>`.
+To answer that question, let's return to the filtering technique we learned in :doc:`chapter seven <filters/index>`.

 First let's look at the column we're going to filter by, committee_position.